Halfboyfriend/hng-stagetwo/README.md

 Content-Type: application/json

 {
-    "message": "John Doe David removed successfully"
+    "message": "Person deleted successfully"
 }
 ```

 ## Documentation

-Detailed documentation of the API can be at [DOCUMENTATION.md](DOCUMENTATION.md)
+Detailed documentation of the API can be at [README.md](README.md)

 ## Error Handling